rene-ajm-veerman/nicerApp-WebOS-5.10.z/README.md

   }
 }
 ````

+# Additional installation to allow for direct couchdb sessions from any web browser (doesnt work right now for some reason)

+> npm install -g add-cors-to-couchdb
+>
+> add-cors-to-couchdb -u admin -p YOURADMINPASSWORDFORCOUCHDB

 **don't forget : you need to tell apache to run on the right ports,
 which are 444, 447 and 448 in this example case,